Read&Write

 Texthelp

-by University of Texas at Austin / Institute of Education Sciences
+by University of Texas at Austin / U.S. Department of Education

 Literacy support toolbar providing text-to-speech, word prediction, picture dictionaries, and highlighting tools for students and adults with dyslexia, ADHD, and other reading or writing differences.